dimitarpg13/aiconcepts/docs/SemanticStructures/README.md

 3) Elaborate on Reinforcement Learning applied to variety of _concepts_ in Semantic Space:

     a) for _Semantic Energy_: through alteration of the semantic energy field to find the true semantic in-situ positions of semantic structures.

     b) for _Semantic Templates_: through modifying templates parameters, such as the bound region of the template, based on past inferences.

+    c) for _Semantic Templates_: through modifying the laws of aggregation of Semantic Templates (_need to work first on the laws of aggregation of the latter_)

 _Hint_: cast each of those problems as online optimization problems which can be solved with appropriately chosen policy-based or value-based RL formalism.